 Our exciting, curriculum-based history labs offer students of all grade levels a special in-depth experience highlighting specific themes from Dallas County history.
-Students can test their persuasive skills in our And Be It Resolved mock trial program, recount the fascinating history of the Dallas skyline in Building Big D or experience how inventions from Dallas County changed our lives in Computer Chips to Corny Dogs.
+Students can test their persuasive skills in our And Be It Resolved mock trial program, understand leadership and the legacy of Dallas mayor, Erik Jonsson, or experience how inventions from Dallas County changed our lives in Computer Chips to Corny Dogs.

 We regularly mail flyers and email the latest information on our educational programs.
 If you would like to be added to these lists, please email our group sales department at firstname.lastname@example.org or call 214-757-1925.

 Deep Ellum Blues

 This hands-on music program is sure to be a hit with your student!
 Students will learn about the history of the blues in Dallas.
 They participate in creating their own one-of-a-kind blues song with auto harps, sleigh bells, Lummi sticks, sand blocks, and other musical instruments while learning about the 3-chord song structure and A-A-B lyric style.
 Students will learn how the blues influenced modern music with a special video by Grammy Award-winning blues musician, Zac Harmon.

 History Labs K-3

 Young faces glow with excitement as they step into the “Castle in the City” to learn about what makes this 1892 former courthouse the most unique building in Dallas.
 Students will explore history and architecture by analyzing the shape-based details of Old Red.
 Students go on an indoor scavenger hunt to identify interesting designs unique to Old Red’s architecture.
 Students are prompted to design a building of their own by combining shapes that they can take home.